Intention-Aware Control Based on Belief-Space Specifications and Stochastic Expansion: DISCUSSION

 \section{DISCUSSION}

 The most important result of this paper is a tractable and efficient PCE-facilitated solution for the intention-aware control of an autonomous vehicle with uncertain opponent traffic participants.
-To derive this solution, we describe the opponent participants as stochastic dynamic models with epistemically uncertain intentions and parameters.
+To derive this, we describe the opponent participants as stochastic dynamic models with epistemically uncertain intentions and parameters.
 This allows us to characterize the random behaviors of these opponents into a deterministic PCE-based model.
 Through a novel DSTL belief-space specification, we convert a challenging intention-aware control problem into a deterministic MPC problem that can be easily solved using off-the-shelf tools.
-Besides, the controller is correct-by-design, meaning that it ensures provable risk restriction.
+Besides, the controller is correct by design, with ensured provable risk restriction.
 Theoretical analysis and experimental studies have implied its promising real-time implementation.
 Finally, the experimental results have sketched an interactive control strategy that guarantees superior safety and flexibility in complex driving environments compared to the conventional no-awareness controllers.

-Our work also has several limitations that are worth studying in future work.
-Firstly, our method assumes known uncertainty characteristics for all opponents.
-In practice, however, the intention of an opponent may change and may even be unknown to the ego vehicle.
-In this case, the characteristics of its intention should be learned and updated using its historical observations.
-Secondly, the driving tasks have been specified on a belief space which does not incorporate the historical observations of the opponents.
-As an extension of this work, it would be interesting to study the restriction of risk incorporating the historical behaviors of the opponents.
-Thirdly, the computational complexity of the solution could be further reduced using specification separate and split methods.
+Our work has two main limitations that are worth studying in future work.
+Firstly, our method assumes that the stochastic characteristics of the uncertainty and intentions of all opponents are known.
+In practice, however, the stochastic characteristics of the intention and parameters of the opponents may change and may even be unknown to the ego vehicle.
+In this case, the characteristics of the uncertainties and intentions should be learned and updated using the historical observations of the opponents.
+This can significantly enhance the prediction accuracy of the opponents' intentions, thus improving the robustness and adaptability of the intention-aware controller.
+To achieve this, the driving tasks can be specified on a belief space that incorporates the historical observations of the opponents.
+Then, Bayesian inference~\cite{shao2023does} and Kalman filter~\cite{schulz2018multiple} can be used to update the characteristics of the uncertainties and learn the intentions using historical observations.
+Secondly, the current solution still suffers from the heavy computational complexity for complicated scenarios.
+Specification decomposition and timing splitting methods could be considered to reduce the computational complexity, as elucidated in Sec.~\ref{sec:solution}.